chiroptical/600birds/create_training_data/README.md

 * [X] `resize_spect_random_interpolation()`: Different interpolation filters for spectrogram resizing: 85% chance of using Lanczos filter; 15% chance of using a different resampling filter from the python imaging library (Nearest, Box, Bilinear, Hamming, Bicubic)

 * [X] `color_jitter()`: Color jitter (brightness, contrast, saturation: factor 0.3; hue: factor 0.01)

-These augmentation procedures are based on [data augmentation procedures](http://ceur-ws.org/Vol-2380/paper_86.pdf) developed by Mario Lasseck.

-The 2018 challenge took a very different approach to the "audio chunk summation" part of the audio augmentation.
-This approach was not used in the 2019 challenge because of the availability of annotated noise/background data.
-The augmentations included:
-* Different sources of summed audio chunks: instead of using annotated noise/background segments from validation files, use image processing to roughly segment training files into "background" and "foreground"
-   * Form "BirdsOnly" dataset by concatenating all bird sounds
-   * Form "NoiseOnly" dataset by concatenating all background sounds
-   * From "BackgroundOnly" dataset by concatenating all longer sequences of background sounds
-* Reconstruct audio signal by summing up the segmented elements described above